adam-ard/organic-markdown/proj_cmd.o.md

 chmod u+x omd
 ```

-To test the new omd script, run:
+To test the new `omd` script, run the following in the `lit` directory:

 ```bash {name=test-omd dir=lit menu=true}
 omd run all_tests
 ```

-To torture test the new omd script, run:
+To torture test the new `omd` script, run the following in the `torture_tests` directory:

 ```bash {name=torture-test-omd dir=torture_tests menu=true}
 ./tests.sh